Gorgoroth name dispute: Claims

 § 8.
 Even though a registered trademark is liable to be confused with a sign which has an earlier right, it shall be allowed to co-exist validly with the latter, provided the application for registration was filed in good faith and the holder of the earlier right has knowingly tolerated the use of the later trademark in this country for five consecutive years from the date of registration.

 Misconceptions

 Frequent misconceptions perpetuated throughout the dispute by various media outlets such as Terrorizer Magazine were that the acceptance of King's trademark application by Patentstyret between December 2007–January 2008 was a court verdict, and that at least one lawsuit had taken place prior to the one Infernus filed in September 2008, which reached Oslo District Court in January 2009.

 History

 Prelude (September 2007)

-In September 2007, King, with the assistance of Anders Odden from Cadaver and Satyrion, filed a trademark application to Patenstyret for the name and logo of Gorgoroth.
+In September 2007, King, with the assistance of Anders Odden from Cadaver and Satyricon, filed a trademark application to Patenstyret for the name and logo of Gorgoroth.